joeavanzato/omni/README.md

 ### Example Usage
 ```
 omni.exe -tags builtin
-- Launch omni with all targets from .\config.yaml having tag 'builtin' and default timeout
+- Launch omni with all targets from .\config.yaml having tag 'builtin' with default timeout
-(15)/worker (250) settings using Scheduled Tasks for execution quering AD for enabled computers to use as targets
+(15) and worker (250) settings, using Scheduled Tasks for execution and quering AD for enabled computers to use as targets

 omni.exe -workers 500 -timeout 30 -tags quick,process
 - Add more workers, increase the timeout duration per-target and only use configurations with the specified tags